 PACE Musical Theatre Program

 Starting as early as kindergarten, children can participate in the PACE Musical Theatre Program (Program for Academic and Creative Enrichment).
 For the past 20 years, up to 500 students from Kindergarten to grade twelve have rehearsed and performed three major musical theatre productions in the school district each year along with opportunities to perform at community events.

 School District 62 Fine Arts

-Dunsmuir Middle School and Belmont Secondary school each offer music and band programs, as well as dance academy, drama programs and film and television courses.
-Check out this video showing Fine Arts Programs at Belmont Secondary.
+Dunsmuir Middle School and Royal Bay Secondary school each offer arts programs.
+At Royal Bay Secondary you will find music and band programs, as well as dance academy, drama programs, and film and television courses.